 You will be required to complete a subscription agreement in order to invest.
 The subscription agreement includes a representation to the effect that, if you are not an "accredited investor" as defined under securities law, you are investing an amount that does not exceed the greater of 10% of your annual income or 10% of your net worth, as described in the subscription agreement.
 After we receive your complete, executed subscription agreement (the form of which is attached to the Offering Statement as Exhibit 4.1) and the funds required under the subscription agreement have been transferred to the escrow account, we have the right to review and accept or reject your subscription in whole or in part, for any reason or for no reason.
-We will return all monies from rejected subscriptions immediately to you, without interest or deduction.
-Upon our acceptance of a subscription agreement, we will countersign the subscription agreement and issue the shares subscribed at closing.
+We will return all monies from rejected subscription agreement and issue the shares subscribed at closing.
 Once you submit the subscription agreement and it is accepted, you may not revoke or change your subscription or request your subscription funds.
-All accepted subscription agreements are irrevocable.
-The subscription agreement will be governed and construed in accordance with the laws of the State of New York.
-By signing the subscription agreement, you will consent to the jurisdiction of any state or federal court of competent jurisdiction located within New York and no other place and irrevocably agree that all actions or proceedings relating to the subscription agreement may be litigated in such courts.
+All accepted subscription agreement, you will consent to the jurisdiction of any state or federal court of competent jurisdiction located within New York and no other place and irrevocable agreement, you will consent to the jurisdiction of any state or federal court of competent jurisdiction located within New York and no other place and irrevocably agree that all actions or proceedings relating to the subscription agreement may be litigated in such courts.
 The governing law and jurisdictions provisions of the subscription agreement will not apply to or limit any claims made by you (or any transferee of securities purchased by you) under the federal securities laws and the rules and regulations thereunder.